neul-lw/dowloading-spotify-playlists/README.md

 2. After exporting your playlists, download the main.py file and move the script and the playlist folder to the folder you want to download your music in.
 3. Before running the script you need to download ytdml:
 + [ytmld](https://github.com/deepjyoti30/ytmdl)
-4. Run the python script
+4. Run the python script.